Learn more about our sister zoos in Papua New Guinea, the Philippines and Uganda.

 Port Moresby Nature Park, Papua New Guinea

-More than 30 staff at both organisations have participated in training, skill share and project development and the staff Green Team (the first of any business in PNG) is driving a 30% reduction in onsite water consumption and electricity use.
-Since our partnership began, student attendance in the Park’s education program has grown by more than 850 per cent and Port Moresby Nature Park has been focussing on developing campaigns that engage the Port Moresby community in behaviour change to alleviate key threats to wildlife.
+More than 30 staff at both organisations have participated in training, skill share and project development.
+The staff Green Team (the first of any business in Papua New Guinea) continues to drive annual reductions in onsite water consumption and electricity use.
+Since our partnership began, student attendance in the Park’s education program has grown by more than 800% and each year they deliver campaigns that engage the Port Moresby community in behaviour change to alleviate key threats to wildlife.

 Uganda Wildlife Education Centre, Uganda